Sonova ESG Report 2022/23

 As a general rule, Sonova does not allow donations to political parties.
 This principle is stipulated in our Global Anti-Bribery Policy.

-Sonova actively participates in associations and external initiatives to share its specialist knowledge and to ensure high quality standards for hearing instruments and cochlear implants.
+Sonova is an active participant in various associations and external initiatives to share specialist knowledge and to ensure high quality standards for hearing instruments and cochlear implants.
 We are a member of the following organizations, amongst others:

 - Hearing Instrument Manufacturersʼ Software Association (HIMSA)